 print(“variable is re-initialised, now value is : “, a)

 In the next article, I am going to discuss Data Types in Python.
-Here, in this article, I try to explain Variables in Python.
-I hope you enjoy this Variables in Python with Examples article.
+Here, in this article, I try to explain Variables in Python with Examples.
+I hope you enjoy the Variables in Python with Examples article.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.